chucktilbury/Kata/notes.md

 * Potential bug: over use of finalize_token_queue().
 Requires more careful analysis because there are instances where a match is not made and tokens are finalized.
 The answer may be to only finalize at the module level.

+* Adding 'func' and 'var' keywords to introduce function declaration and definition, and variable definitions and declarations.

 * Potential grammar problem: Take a look at list assignments.

 * Re-order non-terminals for efficiency.
 Minimize the need to reset the token queue as much as possible.

 * The parser needs to keep track of the current naming context and store the proper name when a new one is defined.
   * The parser needs to create the symbol table where all of the symbols are stored so that a pointer to the node in the AST can be referenced by name.
   * Symbol table is probably going to be a separate library.
   * It needs to be able to find a partially specified name, according to a naming context.
 In other words, the current context is ```some.name``` and there are names defined as ```some.name.here``` and ```other.name.here```.
 You are looking for ```here```.
 The proper name ```some.name.here``` should be returned.
 So proper names are located by constructing potential names and searching for them.

 * Need to support the '+=' operator for arrays, dictionaries, and strings.
   * This requires that an array reference could just be the name, rather than a subscript.
   * Runtime issue?

 * Indicate a difference in error handling between terminal and non-terminal errors.
   * Non-terminal errors need a line and file to produce a correct error message, or, rely on a terminal.
 In any case, this is going to need some attention in the future.

 * Add callback to AST to be run after a node has been traversed.
 Add to the data structures, etc.